tarsa129/mkdd_rename_release_files/README.md

 # Naming files
 Make sure that the release files have the same name as the in-game files that they are replacing.
-For example, if your track is replacing Peach Beach, then:
+For example, if your track is replacing Peach Beach, then:<br/>
--Your track .arc file should be named "Peach.arc" -Your course name files should be named "coname_peach_beach.bti" -Your regular speed course audio should be named "COURSE_CIRCUIT_0.x.32.c4.ast" and so on.
+-Your track .arc file should be named "Peach.arc"<br/>
+-Your course name files should be named "coname_peach_beach.bti"<br/>
+-Your regular speed course audio should be named "COURSE_CIRCUIT_0.x.32.c4.ast"<br/>
+and so on.
 If you are making a course, don't forget to make a track.ini file for the patcher